 Partners in Creation

-Sunday February 21, 11am
+Sunday April 25, 11am

 Together, we will reflect on a short Jewish teaching and relate it to the challenges, uncertainties, and opportunities of our own time.
 Then we'll do some creative writing and expressive art with items easily found around the house.
 Just bring a pencil or pen and any kind of paper.
 Plus any kind of art supplies you have: colored pencils, crayons, watercolors, whatever.
 (Just pencil and paper is okay, too.)
 Absolutely no experience needed!
 One registration is all that's necessary to attend any upcoming Partners in Creation event.

 Friends of Yiddish